-The former International has told Nigerian players to forget that they are champions of Africa and concentrate on the World Cup qualifiers
+Former Nigeria winger, Felix Owolabi has advised Super Eagles players to forget that they are the champions of Africa and focus on the World Cup qualifiers.

 Owolabi noted that after watching the game against Kenya last Saturday, he felt the needed to tell the players to concentrate on the remaining games so Nigeria will be represented at the World Cup in Brazil next year.